Craig First: Biography

 From 1990 until 1995, First served as a Lecturer in Theory and Composition at Northwestern University and DePaul University.
-In 1995, he accepted a post at the University of Alabama, where he is Professor and Chair of Composition and Theory.
+In 1995, he accepted a post at the University of Alabama, where he served as Professor and Chair of Composition and Theory.

-Works and honours
+Works and Honors

 First's interest in electronic media led to the production of some of his most important and widely performed works, including Tantrum (1992-amplified mandolin and tape), I' vidi in terra angelici (1990-mezzo-soprano and tape) on Petrarch sonnets, and Zu wissen was kein Engel weiss (1990-double orchestra and quadrophonic tape).
 His most recent music includes The Eternal Return, a multimedia work for five ensembles and five films created by New York filmmaker Matt Marello.
 His work was recently included in the New York Museum of Modern Art "America in Berlin" exhibition at the Berlin Academy of Art.